johnnyw66/cookie_session/virtual_button/README.md

 'You have Opportunties'

 Edit: **NEW** Jan 2024.
-After writing the above - I have discovered a new service called 'Voice Monkeys' https://voicemonkey.io/ which allows dynamic annoucements.
+Since writing the above - I have discovered a new service called 'Voice Monkeys' https://voicemonkey.io/ which allows dynamic annoucements.

 ```
 def voicemonkey_announce(announcement):